What to Do When Someone Dies in New Hampshire

 No State Death Taxes

 New Hampshire does not have a state estate tax or inheritance tax.
 Only the federal estate tax applies, and it only affects estates exceeding $13.61 million.
+Read more about estate tax rules and how they might affect your situation.

 Funeral Costs in New Hampshire

 These are median costs in New Hampshire.
 Actual costs vary significantly based on the funeral home, location within the state, and services selected.
 Under the FTC Funeral Rule, funeral homes must provide itemized pricing when you ask.
 You are not required to purchase a package and can choose individual services.
+Read more about the true cost of dying in America.

 Major Cities in New Hampshire